dtonhofer/prolog_notes/swipl_notes/about_documentation/README.md

 \infixop[ISO]{=}{?Term1}{?Term2}
 ```

+(does it work with arity 0? ... nope)

-These are linkified and a reference is inserted into the TOC.
+The above are linkified and a reference is inserted into the TOC.

 The "marker" can take on multiple values ... should one do that, as in `[ISO,semidet]`?
 Probably not.